 Before you write a single line of code, you need to design the user interface and make it fit the Android user experience.
 Although you may know what a user will do with your app, you should pause to focus on how a user will interact with it.
 Your design should be sleek, simple, powerful, and tailored to the Android experience.

-So whether you're a one-man shop or a large team, you should study the Design guidelines first.
+So whether you're creating an app alone or you're part of a team, study the Design guidelines first.

 Once your design is finalized, all you need are the tools to turn your app ideas into reality.
 Android's framework provides you the APIs to build apps that take full advantage of device hardware, connected accessory devices, the Internet, software features, and more.
 With the power of Android, there's no limit to the power of your apps.